 No knowledge about quality assurance is required beforehand.
-It is suggested though that candidates for the Foundation Level certification have at least six months practical experience in a professional testing role.
+It is suggested that candidates for the Foundation Level certification have at least six months of practical experience in a professional testing role.

 Part of the course material is the book: Linz, Spillner, Schaefer, Software Testing Foundations, 4th ed., Rocky Nook, 2014.
 It is recommended that participants read the book before the course starts.

-You can take the exam without attending the course and vice versa, but the course helps you get a deeper understanding of the topics in the syllabus and prepares you for the exam.
+You can take the exam without attending the course and vice versa, but the course helps you better understand the topics in the syllabus and prepares you for the exam.

 What you will learn